picosh/docs/posts/tuns.md

 A tunnel manager for docker services.

-tunmgr automatically set's up tunnels for docker services.
+tunmgr automatically sets up tunnels for docker services.
 It utilizes `Expose` ports as well as DNSNames (and the container name/id) to setup different permutations of tunnels.

 > [source code](https://github.com/picosh/tunmgr)